 An Orlando business interruption lawyer can review your insurance policy’s terms of coverage and advise you of your eligibility for coverage.
 If such eligibility is not immediately clear, your lawyer can join other attorneys fighting for coverage on behalf of their clients.
-Call Bogin, Munns & Munns today at (407) 578-9696 for a free case evaluation about your business interruption case.
+Call Bogin, Munns & Munns today at (407) 578-9696 for a case evaluation about your business interruption case.

 Positive Moves Toward Financial Relief

 The Orlando Sentinel reported that Orange County will offer grants to small businesses in the amount of $10,000.
 The grants will be funded by relief money ($72.9 million) from the federal CARES Act and will help around 6,500 local businesses with rent, vendor bills, and employee wages.

 Although grants from the County are helpful, people still struggle with the principle of insurers’ not paying out on business interruption policies that owners bought with this type of emergency in mind.

 It may offer business owners some comfort to know that legislators acknowledge the plight that businesses are facing—as well as the ripple effect it will have on the economy—and are working to rectify the situation.
 In March 2020, a bipartisan group from the House of Representatives penned a letter to some of the major insurance companies, making their case for insurers to cover business losses related to the COVID-19.
 In the letter, legislators argue that the financial pains businesses are facing due to the pandemic meet the threshold for business interruption coverage.

 An Orlando Business Interruption Lawyer Can Navigate This Matter for You